saptab/DucView/README.md

 # DucView
-DucView is a tool for creating and using pyramids. <br />
+DucView is a tool for creating and using pyramids, a method for summary content annotation. <br />
 A pyramid is a model predicting the distribution of information content in summaries.
 Various summaries of the same source material will typically have some content that overlaps, and some content that does not.
 The pyramid ranks the importance of each content unit based on the frequency in "wise crowd" or "model" summaries (summaries judged to